The next entry in EA's real-time strategy game, Command and Conquer, is a bold enough step to warrant its back-to-basics naming.

-Originally a follow-up to 2003 game Command & Conquer: Generals, EA's forthcoming PC strategy game is being pitched less like a sequel and more like a evolving live service where we might play future C&C games.
+Originally a follow-up to 2003 game Command and Conquer: Generals, EA's forthcoming PC strategy game is being pitched less like a sequel and more like a evolving live service where we might play future C&C games.

-Command & Conquer's creators say they want to focus on "the heritage" of the series, iterating on the core gameplay of "gather resources, build a base, build an army, kick ass."
+Command and Conquer's creators say they want to focus on "the heritage" of the series, iterating on the core gameplay of "gather resources, build a base, build an army, kick ass."
 They've built the new game on DICE's Frostbite engine, the tech that powers games like Battlefield 3, and new client/server architecture that developers say will curtail cheating, make the game easier to update and reduce shared lag in multiplayer games.

-During a visit to Electronic Arts last month, developer Victory Games — the team briefly known as BioWare Victory — revealed its plans for Command & Conquer and gave us an opportunity to try our their free-to-play RTS in an "alpha" state.
+During a visit to Electronic Arts last month, developer Victory Games — the team briefly known as BioWare Victory — revealed its plans for Command and Conquer and gave us an opportunity to try our their free-to-play RTS in an "alpha" state.

-Victory presented Command & Conquer as a strategy game that grows over time.
+Victory presented Command and Conquer as a strategy game that grows over time.
 New military factions, new generals, new game types and even "new fiction" will be added through planned updates.
 Developers expect to add that new content on a "regular cadence," monitoring player metrics and community feedback to keep the game evolving and thriving.

-The European Union is designed to be Command & Conquer's most accessible faction, Victory says, like "slipping into a warm bath or riding a bike" for RTS veterans.
+The European Union is designed to be Command and Conquer's most accessible faction, Victory says, like "slipping into a warm bath or riding a bike" for RTS veterans.
 Designed for fun accessibility, the high-tech units of the EU are also "deep and flexible for advanced players," Victory says.
 The Asia Pacific Alliance faction is targeted at players who prefer to flood a map with units.
 APA places an emphasis on massive power projection, with enormous hordes of low-level units, Victory says, and high-level units that only require "one or two to change the flow of battle."
-The Global Liberation Army is Command & Conquer's terrorist organization, a faction that employs improvised warfare through black market units and makeshift weapons.
-The GLA attacks with angry mobs, suicide bombers and dirty bombs, making it the least traditional — but most interesting — faction in Command & Conquer.
+The Global Liberation Army is Command and Conquer's terrorist organization, a faction that employs improvised warfare through black market units and makeshift weapons.
+The GLA attacks with angry mobs, suicide bombers and dirty bombs, making it the least traditional — but most interesting — faction in Command and Conquer.

 "If you're someone who used to play RTS games in the '90s, there's a General for you."

-Victory plans to ship with "at least four" game modes when Command & Conquer goes into beta, offering a mix of player versus player and player versus AI game types.
+Victory plans to ship with "at least four" game modes when Command and Conquer goes into beta, offering a mix of player versus player and player versus AI game types.
 These include deathmatch and team deathmatch modes, solo skirmishes and other game types seemingly inspired by first- and third-person shooter games, like the Horde Mode-style Onslaught.
 Developers say they have "many, many more in prototype" planned for future updates.

 Victory has its sights set on future updates that will add tournament and clan supports, plus spectator functions through livestreaming services like Twitch TV.

-Like other free-to-play games, Command & Conquer will have opportunities for players to purchase new content.
+Like other free-to-play games, Command and Conquer will have opportunities for players to purchase new content.
 Those purchases range from gameplay components, like unlockable, customizable Generals, to visual customizations that let players tweak the look of their units.
 Victory promises "convenience" purchases as well, like currency gain and experience point multipliers and other common boosts that trade money for time.
 Those paid options can be purchased with either real money or earned in-game currency, the specifics of which were not detailed during our preview of the game.

 While at EA, we got a chance to spend time with two of the game's factions, the European Union and Global Liberation Army, and two of the games Generals.
-Even in its early state, the game felt like classic Command & Conquer, though the two playable factions — at opposite ends of the military spending spectrum — felt wildly different in their approach.
+Even in its early state, the game felt like classic Command and Conquer, though the two playable factions — at opposite ends of the military spending spectrum — felt wildly different in their approach.

 Taking out opponents employing high-tech EU units with the GLA's swarms of Angry Mobs and Insurgents was a treat, made even more enjoyable when sneaking a Nuke Truck just past enemy lines and wreaking havoc inside an opponent's base.
 Wrapping one's head around the strategies of the EU and its much more straightforward tech tree, was much simpler, however, and seemingly a good starting point for new C&C players.